zipzit/Voice-Operated-TIG-Welding-Controller/README.md

 # Voice-Operated-TIG-Welding-Controller
 Use an Alexa/Siri style voice system to control your TIG welder.
 Designed for handicapped welders without access to foot pedal controller.
 The intent here is to create a complete package so that anybody who wanted to build their own would have a complete guide to hardware and software.
+The intent is that the handicapped welder would wear a blue tooth headset with microphone under his helmet.
+That would be linked to a Raspberry Pi Linux computer plugged into power and attached to the welder power supply.
+The user could use voice commands to fully control the TIG welder power supply.

-The system is based on a Raspberry PI / Amazon Echo / Alexa controller system.
+The system is based on a Raspberry PI / Amazon Echo / Alexa voice activated controller system.

 Voice Commands: